35percent/11tystarter/src/posts/2019-04-29-delancey-deals-double-blow-to-traders.md

 layout: posts
 date: 2019-04-29
 title: Delancey deals double blow to shopping centre traders
-description: Tesco leaves, bingo hall boarded
+description: Tesco leaves, bingo hall boarded up
 image: img/schoarding.jpg
 ---
 Traders at the Elephant and Castle shopping centre were dealt a double blow last week, by the closure of Tesco and the erection of a large unsightly hoarding, isolating shops on the second floor.